Skip to contents

 Figure 1.3: Secondary events (in green) occur with a delay drawn from the lognormal distribution (Figure 1.2).
 As with Figure 1.1, to make this figure easier to read, only every 50th case is shown.

-obs is now a data.table object with further columns for delay and stime.
+obs is now a data.frame with further columns for delay and stime.
 The secondary event time is simply the primary event time plus the delay:

 all(obs$ptime + obs$delay == obs$stime)